Chrononutiriton – in a nutshell

 Chrononutrition – briefly

-Specifically, this means eating relatively more acid-forming foods, such as protein and nuts, fr breakfast and lunch, and eating more alkaline-forming foods, such as vegetables and fruits, for dinner.
+Adapting to this daily cycle means eating relatively more food and more acid-forming foods, such as protein and nuts, for breakfast and lunch, and eating less food and more alkaline-forming foods, such as vegetables and fruits, for dinner.
 Recently, Dr. Alain Delabos, a French doctor, promoted this idea in 1986.
 The goal is to optimize digestion.
 In some circles, this idea has become popular in France, but is little known outside of France.
 This assumes that you eat three meals a day, wake up in the morning, work or are active during the day, and sleep at night.

 There are various interpretations of this idea.
 As I interpret it, the guidelines of chrononutrition are consistent with food combining.

 - For breakfast, always eat some protein, such as beef, turkey, fish, or eggs, or else vegan protein, such as tofu, lentils, or quinoa.
 Protein is acid-forming.

 - For lunch, also eat some protein, such as beef, turkey, fish, or eggs, or else vegan protein, depending on your preference and taste.

 - For dinner, eat only vegetables or fruit, which are alkaline-forming.
 Never eat protein with dinner.